USS Washington (1775)

-USS Washington was a schooner acquired by the Continental Navy during the American Revolution and converted to an armed brigantine.
+USS Washington was a 10-gun brigantine of the Continental Navy.
+She was acquired during the American Revolution and converted from a schooner to a brigantine.
 She served for only a short period of time before being captured by the British.

 Acquired by General Washington

 The first ship to be named Washington by the Navy—while never part of the Continental Navy—was a 160-ton schooner named Endeavor acquired by General George Washington in early October 1775 from George Erving and Capt.
 Benjamin Wormwell of Plymouth, Massachusetts.

 Renamed Washington, the schooner was fitted out at Plymouth, Massachusetts, and was re-rigged as a brigantine at the behest of her prospective commanding officer, a Continental Army officer from Rhode Island, Capt.
 Sion Martindale.
 On November 3, 1775, Washington's charter was consummated, and she was authorized to operate off the New England coast between Cape Cod and Cape Ann in the hope of disrupting British shipping.